Birdwatching in the Daintree

 Mangrove Robin, Lovely Fairy-wren, Double-eyed Fig Parrot, Red-necked Crake and of course, the Southern Cassowary which is often seen

-side of the river.
+on the northern side of the Daintree River.

 Several specialist early morning Daintree River birdwatching tours and land based

 birding tours are available to keep the keen birder busy during their visit to Daintree, and we encourage all birdwatchers to take

 the time to participate in as many of these local birding activities as possible.
 The Red Mill House site's Activities page lists

 Daintree is an excellent base for those who wish to photograph wildlife and nature.

-Red Mill House is World renown and has been the birdwatching accommodation of choice in the Daintree since
+Red Mill House is world renown and has been the birdwatching accommodation of choice in the Daintree since the early 1990s.

-required regarding birdwatching in the Cairns Region of Far North Queensland region please do not hesitate to contact Andrew and Trish.
+birdwatching in the Cairns Region of Far North Queensland region please do not hesitate to contact Andrew and Trish.